stevob14/passivecash/index.md

 ### Conclusion

-In conclusion, I have listed methods as well as having demonstrated one last method that you, yourself can do.
+In conclusion, I have listed ways as well as having demonstrated one last way that you, yourself can do.
 That is a static website such as this one utilizing affiliate links to help generate passive cash.
 I hope this serves useful and is a viable resource towards your next step to financial freedom.

 ### Contact